aireytf/Portfolio/README.md

 A work section:
 - A section displaying my work in grid.
 - Use bootstrap cards for each project.
-The description should give a brief overview of the work.
+- The description should give a brief overview of the work.
-Each project will eventually link to your class project work!
+- Each project links to my class project work.

 A skills section
--List out the skills you expect to learn from the bootcamp.
+- List out the skills I expect to learn from the bootcamp.
+- For this section, I have implemented a custom BootScrap lis, to show how I would display the number of professional testimonials I have for very skills.
+This will, of course, be updated with content in the future, as I progress with this course and as a developer.

 An about / contact section.
--An "About Me" section in the same row.
+- An "About Me" section with Contact links in the same row.

 A footer section.

+N.B:
--All hyperlinks should have a hover effect.
+- All hyperlinks should have a hover effect.
--All buttons should display a box shadow upon hover.
+- All buttons should display a box shadow upon hover.

-I have, also, included a CV section in my header (though this was beyond the minimum required features for this challenge).
+I, also, chose to include the CV section (from my first portfolio) in my header (though this was beyond the minimum required features for this challenge).
 I will include a link to my CV, as I update this portfolio overtime.

 ## Table of Contents